hoomberto/whats-for-dinner/README.md

 - Refactoring lots of code
 - Create functionality to delete a saved recipe by double clicking it
 - Further inspect bug where github deploys a previous version of the project, causing a user's favDishes.mains property to show up as "favDishes.main".
 This in turn screws up how it's called and stops the saved recipes functionality from working correctly.
+- Create mobile interface that has live-image recognition capability to scan recognizable food inventories (pantry, fridge, freezer, cupboard) and add them to appropriate site array.

 ## Languages